information technology services

 We ask each research group for a short abstract of work being done on the Linux Cluster.
 These abstracts are published at:

 Pleiades.
-In the Fall of 2012, BC acquired a new Linux cluster.
-It has been upgraded twice and now has 114 nodes plus an interactive (login) node.
+Acquired in the Fall of 2012.
+It has been upgraded twice and now has 165 nodes plus an interactive (login) node.

 - 64 compute nodes have two 8-core Intel Xeon E5-2680 processors (2.70GHz).